troniixx/Bachelors-Thesis/README.md

 ## 🔧 Training your own models

-Make sure you have run the download_datasets.sh script before starting.
+If there are no datasets visible in data/ make sure you have run the download_datasets.sh script before starting.

 ```bash
 chmod +x scripts/download_datasets.sh